samipourquoi/every-scoreboard/README.md

 ```

 # Credits
-Contact me on Discord `samipourquoi#9267` or via the Endtech discord: https://discord.gg/t7UwaDc.
+Contact me on Discord `samipourquoi#9267` or via the EndTech discord: https://discord.gg/t7UwaDc.

-Feel free to create an issue if you need any help 😀
+Feel free to contact me if you need any help 😀